 There must be a program coordinator.
 (Core) - 2.12.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.12.b.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.5 FTE for administration of the program.
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
 (Core)